gauravbisen1/TRUEiGTECH---Instagram-Mini-Clone/Readme.md

 ## Overview
 This project is a simplified Instagram clone to demonstrate full-stack web development skills.
 It  allows users to sign up, login, create posts, like and comment on posts, and follow other users.

+The application follows a clean client-server architecture using the MERN Stack.

 ## Features
 - User authentication(Signup, Login, Logout)